 Many other Notaries base their fees only on specific services they offer or material costs.
 They don’t consider the time needed for appointments may be as important as the cost of office supplies.
 In other words, they don’t factor in the value of their time.

 It’s also important you know and follow the rules of your state regarding travel, service and Notary fees.
 In California, I can charge $15 per signature, and I can also charge for other things such as mileage and materials.
-In other states, fees aren’t as high and not every state allows charging fees for travel or other services.
+In other states, fees aren’t as high and not every state allows charging Notary travel fees or other services.
 Make sure you know your state’s rules regarding charging for Notary services before you set your price list.

 Succeeding with less Notary Signing Agent work

 Though I am a qualified Notary Signing Agent, I don’t take many NSA assignments, mainly because the fees and time commitment don’t suit my business.
 Many loan documents can require dozens of signatures.
-Because of the nature of NSA work, this means I may not get the same amount of money for a loan signing as I would if I was notarizing the same number of signatures for a general mobile Notary job.
+Because of the nature of NSA work, this means I may not get the same amount of money for a loan signing as I would if I were notarizing the same number of signatures for a general mobile Notary job.
 It may also take me longer to complete the NSA assignment, cutting into the bottom line on time I’ve set for myself.

 Working with other Notaries can help instead of hurting you

 I’ve talked a little bit about competition.
 I have competitors, in a general sense, but I actually see other Notaries in my area as my colleagues.
 I have a good relationship with Notaries at the local UPS store.
-I refer customers to them when I’m not available, and they do the same for me..
+I refer customers to them when I’m not available, and they do the same for me.
 It required a big change in how I thought as a Notary businessperson to see other Notaries as potential allies, but it has paid off.
 Today I have a strong network of other Notary colleagues, and by giving them referrals and helping them with their notarizations, I have cultivated more potential future customers or and good word of mouth — one of the most valuable ways to market your business.

 How I market my Notary business without being too pushy